California’s Gavin Newsom slams Trump absence at COP30 climate conference

 While Trump has used tariffs on foreign imports as a tool to combat China’s growing sway, Newsom maintained that, by stepping away from climate initiatives and clean energy technology, the US was losing ground economically.

 “This is not about electric power.
 This is about economic power.
-And we in the state of California are not going to cede that race to China,” Newsom said.
+And we, in the state of California, are not going to cede that race to China,” Newsom said.

 Trump’s climate policies